navenoc13/OS2020/project2/README.md

-# Operating Systems Project 2
+# 2020 Spring - Operating System Project 2

 This is the source code of operating system project2.